 Youth & Family

-Join RE Committee Paid staff combine with Fellowship volunteers to plan and hold religious education space for all ages at 10:45 a.m. on Sunday mornings.
-The RE Committee is the guiding force behind the various family events, and the planning of the new Nature Playscape.
-Meets First Sunday of the month at 12:30 p.m
+Paid staff combine with Fellowship volunteers to plan and hold religious exploration space for all ages on Sunday mornings in person.
+The RE Committee is the guiding force behind the various family events, and the continued expansion of the new Nature Playscape.

 Our Youth and Family program is a cooperative comprised of community volunteers and paid staff.

-Our Mission: The Religious Education Cooperative will offer an annual program that provides children and families love, support, community and experiences through which to explore and develop their own spiritual identity.
+Our Mission: The Religious Exploration Cooperative will offer an annual program that provides children and families love, support, community and experiences through which to explore and develop their own spiritual identity.

-Our Objectives: Our Religious Education Cooperative will welcome and love all children and families.
+Our Objectives: Our Religious Exploration Cooperative will welcome and love all children and families.
 We will support children and families in developmentally appropriate ways as they:

 Embody love and truth through a healthy and sustainable love of self, family, and the interconnected web of life by creating opportunities to: